 Local Payment in Cuba

 This "Local Payment" must be handed to the tour guide at the first group meeting in Cuba (usually on the morning of Day 2 of the tour).
-We accept this payment exclusively in USD cash.
+We accept this payment exclusively in EUR cash.

 Why do I have to pay a local payment?

 We have part of the cost of the tour paid by you locally in Cuba for these reasons:

 - It is a challenge for us to send the large amount of money to Cuba to operate our tours.
 Paying part of the cost of your tour locally in Cuba alleviates the difficulties we have in getting enough money to Cuba to provide the services included in the tour, that we pay for in cash.

 - The local payment allows us to lower the upfront payment amount for the tour, which means that less or your money is collected as commission by travel agents.
 This helps us maintain the low cost of our tours.